lindseypgill/servicemanager-config/servicemanager-config/customize/workflows/service-manager-workflows.md

 Using settings to control resolution timers
 You should choose the relevant settings to meet your needs, but note that app.request.stopResolutionTimerOnResolve will take precedence over app.request.pauseResolutionTimerOnResolve so ensure only the one you want to use is enabled.
 Using BPM nodes to control resolution timers
 If you are using this BPM node to control resolution timers the four settings above should all be turned off; If any settings are enabled then they will take precedence over BPM actions.
-To enable pause/resume of a resolved request you can add the Timer > Pause Resolution Timer or Timer > Resume Resolution Timer BPM nodes as required in your BPM process.
+To enable pause/resume of a resolved request you can add the Timer > Pause Resolution Timer or Timer > Resume Resolution Timer BPM nodes as required in your workflow.

 Start Resolver Timer
 Stop Resolution Timer